Silviumuraru90/test-repository/README.md

 ## Description

 - Rendering a store only via API.
-- Displaying 404 on root.
+- Displaying 404 on root, as expected.

 ## Implementation